tjntomas/HADashboard/custom_widgets/README.md

-Test for updating the HADashboard camera widget, only reccomended to test this if you are a patient person.
+Test for updating the HADashboard camera widget, only recommended to test this if you are a patient person.
 This is not for regular use.

 Just place all files in your custom_widgets folder.
 There are two config options: